m4ss1m0g/mediatr-ts/README.md

     }
 }

-// app.ts -> this can be defined at the beginning of the app import settings from "@/models/settings";
-import InversifyResolver from "whatever";

-// Magic happens here
-settings.resolver = new InversifyResolver();
+// Set the resolver of MediatR-TS mediatorSettings.resolver = new InversifyResolver();

 // You can later configure the inversify container interface IWarrior {